 - Puzzle games

 - Spade and bucket to dig or make sandcastles

 - Small prizes for contests and competitions

 What if you are planning a camping trip for only one night?

-While the above checklist is great whether you a camping for one night, two nights or more, there are a few things you need to additionally keep in mind for a one-night camping trip.
+While the above checklist is great whether you camping for one night, two nights, or more, there are a few things you need to additionally keep in mind for a one-night camping trip.

 - Pack close to home: preferably not more than half an hour away.
 You can also try camping in the back of your car or a station wagon as well.
 That way, you don’t need to have the headache of tents and poles for such a short camping trip.

 Buy your camping equipment at Amazon and eBay to make sure you are not missing out on anything.
-Camping is all about enjoying outdoors and relaxing.
-Pack only what is needed, enjoy the fresh air and have a great time!
+Camping is all about enjoying the outdoors and relaxing.
+Pack only what is needed, enjoy the fresh air, and have a great time!
 It’s really not that difficult, is it?